Diesel car second hand values begin to plummet as ban increases

 Apart from the obvious issue with diesel particulates causing breathing problems, there is also new evidence which suggests that they double the risk of autism.
 In addition, Wikipedia lists numerous issues surrounding diesel and health including cardiovascular disease, cardiopulmonary disease, and lung cancer, decreased cognitive function in older men, and that diesel emissions can eve a trigger of heart attack in the general public.

-The gap between petrol and diesel prices will widen as duty increases
+The gap between petrol and diesel prices has begun to widen

 In early 2014 the UK Government was also under fire for failing to tackle pollution and faced a £300million fine from Brussels.
 A way for the Government to increase revenue on fuel is to simply increase the duty on diesel.
 Millions of vehicles including cars, vans, buses and lorries use the fuel and an increase in duty is an obvious way forward.

 Even with the price of crude oil falling at the start of 2014, consumers will continue to see the price gap between petrol and diesel increase.